mbaraa/mbaraa.com/files/blogs/learn-docker-by-dockerizing-a-springboot-sveltekit-mariadb-and-keycloak-app.md

 ---

-After the building process is done we need to prepare the run container image, and again we're pulling the same Alpine image, but the difference here is we're not installing JDK, or maven, since their job was done in the build stage, now we just copy the JAR file into the run container, add some magic and we're ready to go.
+After the building process is done we need to prepare the run container image, and again we're pulling the same Alpine image, but the difference here is we're not installing JDK, or maven, since their job was done in the build stage, now we just copy the JAR file into the run container, add some magic, and we're ready to go.

 The magic:
-`EXPOSE` allows a port from the container to be viewed by the docker network for the host to be able to use it, remember the port we set in `application.yml` was 8081 so we expose that same port.
+`EXPOSE` allows a port from the container to be viewed by the docker network for the host to be able to use it, remember the port we set in `application.yml` was 8081, so we expose that same port.

 `CMD` is what docker will run in the container after starting it, but as you can notice it's an array of strings, which is the original command string split by a space.

-for example the running command is `java -jar ./run.jar`, in which it becomes `["java", "-jar", "./run.jar"]`
+For example the running command is `java -jar ./run.jar`, in which it becomes `["java", "-jar", "./run.jar"]`

 ---